-The Official Plan and the PPS both use the phrase, "no negative impact" when establishing the performance standard for the effect of a development or site alteration on certain features and functions of the natural heritage system.
-Where uncertainties or disagreements arise regarding the determination of impacts as described in the following sections, the Provincial Policy Statement may provide useful guidance on their resolution.
+The Official Plan and the PPS both use the phrase, "no negative impact" when establishing the performance standard for the effect of a development or site alteration on the Natural Heritage System and certain natural heritage features.
+Where uncertainties or disagreements arise regarding the determination of impacts as described in the following sections, the Provincial Policy Statement and the Official Plan provide guidance on their resolution.
 According to the PPS, "negative impacts" means:

-- a) in regard to policy 2.2, degradation to the quality and quantity of water, sensitive surface water features and sensitive ground water features, and their related hydrologic functions, due to single, multiple or successive development or site alteration activities; - b) in regard to fish habitat, the harmful alteration, disruption or destruction of fish habitat, except where, in conjunction with the appropriate authorities, it has been authorized under the Fisheries Act, using the guiding principle of no net loss of productive capacity; and - c) in regard to other natural heritage features and areas, degradation that threatens the health and integrity of the natural features or ecological functions for which an area is identified due to single, multiple or successive development or site alteration activities. (p.
-33)
+- a) in regard to policy 2.2, degradation to the quality and quantity of water, sensitive surface water features and sensitive ground water features, and their related hydrologic functions, due to single, multiple or successive development or site alteration activities; - b) in regard to fish habitat, any permanent alteration to, or destruction of fish habitat, except where, in conjunction with the appropriate authorities, it has been authorized under the Fisheries Act; and - c) in regard to other natural heritage features and areas, degradation that threatens the health and integrity of the natural features or ecological functions for which an area is identified due to single, multiple or successive development or site alteration activities. (p.
+47)